resque/resque/CONTRIBUTING.md

 If you're not doing some sort of refactoring, a CHANGELOG entry is appropriate.
 Please include them in pull requests adding features or fixing bugs.

-Oh, and 80 character columns, please!
+### Code Style

+* 80 Columns
+* No trailing whitespace
+* Clear variable names
+* Two (2) spaces for tabs

 Branches
 --------

-The `1-x-stable` branch is what is currently being released as `1.x.y`.
+The `1-x-stable` branch is the legacy branch of version 1.x.

-The `master` branch is what will become 2.0.
+The `master` branch is for version 2.0 and is now the master branch.

 It's suggested that you make your pull request against the master branch by default, and backport the fix with a second pull request where applicable.